go-vikunja/website/src/pages/security.md

 # Security

 <span class="text-gray-500">
-Based on <a class="underline" href="https://supabase.com/.well-known/security.txt">https://supabase.com/.well-known/security.txt</a>.
+Based on <a class="!underline !text-gray-500" href="https://supabase.com/.well-known/security.txt">https://supabase.com/.well-known/security.txt</a>.
 </span>

 At Vikunja, we consider the security of the product and our systems a top priority.
 But no matter how much effort we put into system security, there can still be vulnerabilities present.